iVP-GmbH/iVP-gitbook/home/ivp-planning/user-interface/hierarchy-panel.md

 ## Folders

 Folders can be used to optimize the structure of your project by grouping the objects you placed inside.
 They will be treated as a single parent object that can be colorized, locked or hidden as well.
 Locking and Hiding them will also affect all children objects inside - in the [2D View](../user-interface/the-2d-panel.md) and in the [3D View](../user-interface/the-3d-panel.md).

+{% hint style="info" %}
 Folders can only be accessed in the hierarchy panel.
+{% endhint %}

 ### Creating folders